 Lucas graduated from Bates College, where he majored in Anthropology and minored in History.
 He is in the process of earning a Masters of Education in Literacy from the University of Maine.
 He teaches English II, US History, and Contemporary History.
 Lucas enjoys nordic skiing, snowboarding, camping, mountain biking, trail running, windsurfing, and fly fishing.

 Jennifer holds a B.A in Spanish from the University of Maine at Orono with continuing education credits in both Spanish and German.
-She is state certified in Spanish and brings nine years of teaching experience to CVA.
-After her most recent position at Shead High School in Eastport, ME Jennifer is looking forward to joining the team at Carrabassett Valley Academy.
+She is state certified in Spanish and brings ten years of teaching experience to CVA.

 Waylon teaches Intro to Art, Studio Art I & II, Middle School Art, Photography I & II, Videography, and Tool Making.
 He holds a Bachelor's Degree from Plymouth State University and has over 10 years of experience as a professional artist.
 Waylon lives on campus with his wife and two children and enjoys hiking, backpacking, camping, snowboarding and taking photographs.